avk/avk.github.io/_case_studies/redesign-file-viewer.md

 ---
 layout: default
-title: Redesign File Viewer
+title: Redesign File Viewer for 9,000+ organizations
-overview: Wireframe & redesign a file viewer for displaying 50+ file types online&mdash;a core part of the review workflow for 9000+ organizations.
+overview: Redesigned a file viewer to consistently display 50+ file types leading to &quot;as close to a perfect release as we&apos;ve had.&quot;
 skills: wireframing, visual design
 date: 2018-01-31
 cover_image: /assets/file_viewer/production-text-fullscreen.png